 Colgate Dental Students' Conference on Research

-Through this conference, the ADA Foundation continues a 50 year legacy that allows dental students access to an array of oral health research and collaboration opportunities that will benefit the general public and future generations for many years to come.
+Through the Colgate DSCR, the ADA Foundation continues a 50 year legacy that allows dental students access to an array of oral health research and collaboration opportunities that will benefit the general public and future generations for many years to come.

 50th meeting of young scientific minds puts spotlight on dental research (ADA News, May 19, 2014)

 Dental students explore research career options at ADAF conference (ADA News, June 3, 2013)

 Selection criteria: All U.S. and Canadian dental schools will receive information on the 2016 Colgate DSCR in late March or early April.
 Full requirements and nomination procedures are distributed to each dental school dean via an email from the ADA Foundation.
 To be selected, each student nominee should be a first-time conference participant and have a demonstrated interest and ability in research.
 The ADA Foundation requires a $500 fee per student to be paid by the university to defray a portion of the students' conference-related costs.
 Student attendees are otherwise fully funded by the ADA Foundation as outlined in the Colgate DSCR requirements and nomination procedures documents.